mw-orcl/adb-connectors/tableau-desktop/tableau-desktop-connector-guide.md

 - Tableau Desktop/Server is installed on a machine (local, OCI, or other cloud).
 - Autonomous Database (ADB) is provisioned.
 ADB includes Autonomous Data Warehouse (ADW) or Autonomous Transaction Processing (ATP), or Autonomous JSON Database (AJD).
 To provision ADB, see [here](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/autonomous-provision.html#GUID-0B230036-0A05-4CA3-AF9D-97A255AE0C08).
 - ADB Wallet is downloaded on your machine running Tableau.
-To download and configure the wallet see [here](?lab=wallet).
+To download and configure the wallet see [here](https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/cswgs/autonomous-connect-download-credentials.html#GUID-B06202D2-0597-41AA-9481-3B174F75D4B1).
 - Oracle Instant Client is downloaded and configured.
-To install Oracle Instant Client see [here](?lab=instant-client-windows-64).
+To install Oracle Instant Client see [here](https://www.oracle.com/database/technologies/instant-client.html).
+- You also need the additional jars: `oraclepki.jar`, `osdt_core.jar`, and `osdt_cert.jar` for use with Oracle wallets see [here](https://www.oracle.com/database/technologies/appdev/jdbc-downloads.html)
+  - `Zipped JDBC driver (ojdbc8.jar) and Companion Jars` is the zip you want to download, extract the required jar files and place them into your correct directory where Tableau/Drivers is located.

 ## **Configuring Tableau with Oracle Client**